BasantAwad/car-rental-app/README.md

 2. **View All Rentals**: Monitor all rental activities
 3. **Manage Rentals**: Delete rentals as needed
 4. **User Oversight**: View user registration data

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License.

-## 🔗 Additional Documentation

-- [Database Report](./docs/database-report.md) - Detailed database architecture and implementation